-At Hague Bar Primary School our vision is to be a welcoming, friendly and positive presence in the village and the community.
+At Hague Bar Primary School our vision is to be a welcoming, friendly and positive school in our community.
 At Hague Bar children thrive emotionally, socially and academically.
-We help pupils through our planned curriculum and opportunities beyond the school day, we want our pupils to be exceptionally well prepared for the next stage of their learning and to become children the local community can be proud of.
+We help pupils through our planned curriculum and opportunities beyond the school day, we want our pupils to be well prepared for the next stage of their learning and to become children the local community can be proud of.